 The closed-loop recycling of used PET bottles into new food-grade PET containers presents a significant opportunity to extend the environmental benefits and sustainability of PET as a packaging material.

-Extensive life-cycle analysis studies have examined PET’s energy use and greenhouse gas emissions and have consistently shown this material to offer an excellent sustainability footprint for packaging applications.
-In addition, the safety and use of PET have been repeatedly demonstrated through extensive research, scientific test studies, and regulatory approvals for its use and reuse.
+Extensive life-cycle analysis studies have examined PET’s energy use and greenhouse gas emissions, consistently showing it offers an excellent sustainability footprint for packaging applications.
+In addition, the safety and reliability of PET have been repeatedly demonstrated through extensive research, scientific test studies, and regulatory approvals for both its use and reuse.

-Now, there are more opportunities than ever to use recycled PET in packaging applications.
+Today, manufacturers have more opportunities than ever to incorporate recycled PET into their packaging strategies.
 The infrastructure established over the past decade has made it possible to produce Post-Consumer Recycled (PCR) PET solutions that meet the same quality and safety standards as virgin PET.
-In addition, the use of post-industrial regrind integration provides an additional means of improving as a means to reduce the amount of virgin plastics used in packaging solutions.
+In addition, the use of post-industrial regrind provides another effective way to reduce reliance on virgin plastics.